-If you are mechanically inclined you can learn how to repair the machines yourself.
+If you are mechanically inclined, you can learn how to repair the machines yourself.
 Otherwise, you may need to contract the services of a repair technician.

-04Maximizing Profits With the Right Products
+Maximize Profits With the Right Products

-- Hot food and sandwich machines do well in business environments, schools, and universities.
+- Hot food and sandwich machines may do well in business environments, schools, and universities.

 Healthy Vending Products